Skip to content

 If your organization is hit by a cyberattack, such as ransomware, you can image computers to quickly restore them to a clean, working state.

 “For many sysadmins, what they almost always want is a combination of declarative plus imperative device management.
-Because you need something to do that broad-sweeping policy stuff, and then you also need something for instances when you need to do your job, and you need to do it right now.” — Josh Mackelprang, Director of Service Operations, PDQ
+Because you need something to do that broad-sweeping policy stuff, and then you also need something for instances when you need to do your job, and you need to do it right now.” — Josh Mackelprang, Senior Director of IT & Security at PDQ

 Knowing how to choose computer imaging software and what to look for also matters.
 Adding the right imaging solution to your device management toolkit can free up time for more important things, like lunchtime naps and catching up on the latest Reddit rants.